 Vikas’s second novel, Six Suspects, was released in the UK & Commonwealth by Transworld in August 2008.
 Published by Harper Collins in Canada and St Martin’s Press in the US, it has sold translation rights in 30 languages.
 Radio 4 commissioned a radio play based on the novel.
-It has been optioned for a film by the BBC and Starfield Productions.
-John Hodge, who wrote the script for films like Trainspotting, Shallow Grave and The Beach, has been commissioned to write the screenplay.
+It has been optioned for a film by C2M Films.

 Vikas’ third novel, “The Accidental Apprentice” was published by Simon & Schuster in the UK and Commonwealth in 2013.
 It was released in the US in July 2014 by St. Martin’s Press.
 It is also being translated into all major languages.
-The Indian language film rights have been acquired by Matchbox Films and the Bollywood version is expected to be directed by noted filmmaker Sriram Raghvan.
+BBC Worldwide have acquired the film rights.

 Vikas contributed a short story titled ‘A Great Event’ to ‘The Children’s Hours: Stories of Childhood’, a bold and moving anthology of stories about childhood to support Save the Children and raise awareness for its fight to end violence against children.